jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/envelopeManagement/envelopeManagement.rst

 .. note:: Configured filters can be saved by clicking Save filter button.

-5. Using the search bar, you can find a specific envelope by subject or mailbox UUID.
+5. Using the search bar, you can find a specific envelope by subject or mailbox UUID

 .. image:: picEnvelopeManagement/search.png
    :width: 400
    :align: center

-6. New envelope can be created from this page by clicking "New envelope" button near your profile icon in the upper-right corner.
+6. New envelope can be created from this page by clicking "New envelope" button near your profile icon in the upper right corner

 .. image:: picEnvelopeManagement/page.png
    :width: 400
    :align: center